A survey of embedding models of entities and relationships for knowledge graph completion: Specific Models

-The {Unstructured} model \citep{Bordes2014SME} assumes that the head and tail entity vectors are similar.
+\paragraph{Translation-based models:} The {Unstructured} model \citep{Bordes2014SME} assumes that the head and tail entity vectors are similar.
 As the Unstructured model does not take the relationship into account, it cannot distinguish different relation types.
-The {Structured Embedding} (SE) model \citep{bordes-2011} assumes that the head and tail entities are similar only in a relation-dependent subspace, where each relation is represented by two different matrices.
-Furthermore, the SME model \citep{Bordes2014SME} uses four different matrices to project entity and relation vectors into a subspace.
-The {TransE} model \citep{NIPS2013_5071} is inspired by models such as the Word2Vec Skip-gram model \citep{MikolovNIPS2013} where relationships between words often correspond to translations in latent feature space.
-TorusE \citep{Ebisu2018} embeds entities and relations on a torus to handle TransE's regularization problem.
+The {Structured Embedding} (SE) model \citep{bordes-2011} assumes that the head and tail entities are similar only in a relation-dependent subspace, where each relation is represented by two different matrices. {TransE} \citep{NIPS2013_5071} is inspired by models such as the Word2Vec Skip-gram model \citep{MikolovNIPS2013} where relationships between words often correspond to translations in latent feature space.
+In particular, TransE learns low-dimensional and dense vectors for every entity and relation type, so that each relation type corresponds to a translation vector operating on the vectors representing the entities, i.e. $\boldsymbol{v}_{h} + \boldsymbol{v}_{r} \approx \boldsymbol{v}_{t}$ for each fact triple $(h, r, t)$.
+TransE thus is suitable for 1-to-1 relationships, such as ``$\mathsf{is\_capital\_of}$'', where a head entity is linked to at most one tail entity given a relation type.
+Because of using only one translation vector to represent each relation type, TransE is not well-suited for Many-to-1, 1-to-Many and Many-to-Many relationships,\footnote{A relation type $r$ is classified Many-to-1 if multiple head entities can be connected by $r$ to at most one tail entity.
+A relation type $r$ is classified 1-to-Many if multiple tail entities can be linked by $r$ from at most one head entity.
+A relation type $r$ is classified Many-to-Many if multiple head entities can be connected by $r$ to a tail entity and vice versa.} such as for relation types ``$\mathsf{born\_in}$'', ``$\mathsf{place\_of\_birth}$'' and ``$\mathsf{research\_fields}$.''
+For example in Figure \ref{fig:kbexample}, using one vector representing the relation type ``$\mathsf{born\_in}$'' cannot capture both the translating direction from ``$\mathsf{Patti}$'' to ``$\mathsf{Miami}$'' and its inverse direction from ``$\mathsf{Mom}$'' to ``$\mathsf{Austin}$.''